LukeOlende/Simple-Bootstrap-Dashboard/README.md

 # Simple-Bootstrap-Dashboard
-A simple UI dashboard made using Bootstrap 5
+A simple UI dashboard made using HTML and CSS/Bootstrap 5